DevFoxxx/VirtualDyno/README.md

 ## Upcoming Developments
 1. 0-200 Km/h time + graph
-2. Estimated top speed
-3. Torque calculation in Nm
-4. Power distribution analysis across different speed ranges
+2. Power distribution analysis across different speed ranges
-5. Performance simulation on various terrain types (asphalt, snow, mud, etc.)
+3. Performance simulation on various terrain types (asphalt, snow, mud, etc.)
-6. Aerodynamic parameter optimization based on customizable vehicle configurations
+4. Aerodynamic parameter optimization based on customizable vehicle configurations
-7. Support for advanced vehicle configurations, such as hybrid or electric models
+5. Support for advanced vehicle configurations, such as hybrid or electric models
-8. Improvement of simulations under variable weather conditions (rain, wind, temperature)
+6. Improvement of simulations under variable weather conditions (rain, wind, temperature)
-9. Data storage for easy access and comparison over time
+7. Data storage for easy access and comparison over time
-10. Data sharing with other users or platforms for collaboration and analysis
+8. Data sharing with other users or platforms for collaboration and analysis

 ## Contributions
 If you want to contribute, you can create a pull request with your changes or report issues in the "Issues" section of the repository.
 We're currently looking for people willing to help with the following: